UK General Election 2024 - Read our five key asks of the next government full report and executive summary

 (Job title at the start of the programme: Dr Helen Surana, Associate Editor, BMJ Innovations)

-Helen Surana is a medical doctor who’s had a varied portfolio career - mainly in medical publishing and digital education.
-She started as a junior doctor working in the NHS, specialising in anaesthetics, and after a fun year in Australia moved to the BMJ as clinical editor, via the Imperial College Science Communications MSc programme and a role as health advisor in the House of Commons Library.
+Helen Surana has had a varied career in medical publishing and digital education.
+She started as a junior doctor working in the NHS, specialising in anaesthetics, and then moved to the BMJ as clinical editor, via the Imperial Science Communication MSc programme and a role as health advisor in the House of Commons Library.

 (Job title at the start of the programme: Professor Mike Trenell, Founder, Changing Health & Honorary Professor of Digital Medicine, Newcastle University)